We are a trusted partner offering a curated selection of best tickets and tours. This is not the official website.

 Address: Place Charles-de-Gaulle, 75008 Paris.

-You can visit the Arc de Triomphe for free if you're under 18 or a citizen of the European Union (under 25), disabled, a journalist, or an architecture student, or you visit during European Heritage Days (every 3rd week of September) on Saturdays and Sundays, and the first Sunday of every month from November to March.
+Entry to the Arc de Triomphe typically costs around €16 for adults (though it can vary by season).
+Discounts are available for certain age groups, and entry is free for children under 18, EU residents under 26, and others.
+Or you visit during European Heritage Days (every 3rd week of September) on Saturdays and Sundays, and the first Sunday of every month from November to March, when entry is free.

 Tickets start at around €16 for standard entry with rooftop access.
 Combo options and guided tours are priced higher.